David Ignatius

 David Reynolds Ignatius (born May 26, 1950) is an American journalist and novelist.
 He is an associate editor and columnist for The Washington Post.
 He has written eleven novels, including Body of Lies, which director Ridley Scott adapted into a film.
-He is a former adjunct lecturer at the Kennedy School of Government at Harvard University and currently Senior Fellow to the Future of Diplomacy Program.
-He has received numerous honors, including the Legion of Honor from the French Republic, the Urbino World Press Award from the Italian Republic, and a lifetime achievement award from the International Committee for Foreign Journalism.
+He is a former adjunct lecturer at the Kennedy School of Government at Harvard University and was a Senior Fellow to the Future of Diplomacy Program from 2017 to 2022.

 Early life and education

-Ignatius was born in Cambridge, Massachusetts.
-His parents are Nancy Sharpless (née Weiser) and Paul Robert Ignatius, a former Secretary of the Navy (1967–69), president of The Washington Post, and former president of the Air Transport Association.
+Ignatius was born in Cambridge, Massachusetts, to Nancy Sharpless (née Weiser) and Paul Robert Ignatius, a former Secretary of the Navy (1967–69), president of The Washington Post, and former president of the Air Transport Association.
 He is of Armenian descent on his father's side, with ancestors from Harput, Elazığ, Turkey; his mother, a descendant of Puritan minister Cotton Mather, is of German and English descent.

 Ignatius was raised in Washington, D.C., where he attended St. Albans School.
-He then attended Harvard College, where he studied political theory and graduated magna cum laude in 1973.
+He then attended Harvard College, where he studied political theory and graduated magna cum laude in 1972.
+While at Harvard he worked for The Harvard Crimson.

 Ignatius was awarded a Frank Knox Fellowship from Harvard University and studied at King's College, Cambridge, where he received a diploma in economics.